 Joint press release of the “Action Alliance Living Oder” I Bund für Umwelt- und Naturschutz (BUND), WWF Deutschland, Deutsche Umwelthilfe (DUH), Deutscher Naturschutzring (DNR), Rewilding Oder Delta (ROD), Naturschutzbund Deutschland (NABU), EuroNatur, Heinz Sielmann Stiftung, Michael Succow Stiftung, Verein der Freunde des Deutsch-Polnischen Europa-Nationalparks Unteres Odertal

-Yesterday, the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) published its interim results of the causal research.
-The researchers see indications that the mass death of fish and mussels may have been caused by an algal bloom with toxic effects.
+Yesterday, the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) published their interim results of the causal analysis.
+The researchers see indications that the mass death of fish and mussels may have been caused by an algal bloom with toxic secondary effects.
 At the same time, the experts make it very clear that this is not a natural phenomenon, but a man-made problem.
 There are currently reports in the Polish media of large saline discharges in the area of the industrial city of Głogów in the period from 29 July to 10 August 2022.
 In addition, anglers reported a die-off of fish above Wrocław as early as July.
 Local authorities state that the official laboratory results of the state authorities in Poland can no longer be found.

 Members of the “Aktionsbündnis lebendige Oder”: Bund für Umwelt- und Naturschutz (BUND), WWF Deutschland, Deutsche Umwelthilfe (DUH), Deutscher Naturschutzring (DNR), Rewilding Oder Delta (ROD), Naturschutzbund Deutschland (NABU), EuroNatur, Heinz Sielmann Stiftung, Michael Succow Stiftung, Verein der Freunde des Deutsch-Polnischen Europa-Nationalparks Unteres Odertal